20% off your first purchase with code: SHOP24

 3. Sit down and start your morning work until announcements begin

-It's best to keep your morning routine the same every day, but if you want to change it up (sometimes a worksheet, sometimes morning work bins, etc.), use your whiteboard to show your students the expectation.
-Have a specific spot on the board where students should look every morning to find out what the task is.
+It’s best to keep your morning routine the same every day, but if you want to change it up (some days a worksheet, sometimes morning work bins, etc.), use your whiteboard to show your students the expectation.
+Have a specific spot on the board where students look every morning to find out what the task is.

 Afternoon Dismissal